wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/transport_examples/fix-transport-examples.md

 -   You will need the two sample FIX applications that come with Quickfix/J (Banzai and Executor).
-[Configure the two applications](../../../../setup/transport_configurations/configuring-transports/#configuring-the-fix-transport) to establish sessions with the Micro Integrator and enable the FIX transport in the Micro-Integrator.
+[Configure the two applications](../../../../setup/transport_configurations/configuring-transports/#configuring-the-fix-transport) to establish sessions with the Micro Integrator and enable the FIX transport in the Micro Integrator.
--   Start the Micro-Integrator.
+-   Start the Micro Integrator.
 -   Be sure that the
     `           transport.fix.AcceptorConfigURL          ` property
     points to the `           fix-synapse.cfg          ` file you